| Index | Topics |

 Details

-takes a data frame as its first argument and returns a secdond data frame of
+discretize() takes a data frame as its first argument and returns a second data frame of

-discrete variables, transformed using of three methods: interval
+discrete variables, transformed using one of three methods: "interval",

 -

-: the method used for the initial marginal discretization of the variables, eitherinterval
+idisc: the method used for the initial marginal discretisation of the variables, either"interval"or"quantile". -

-: the number of levels the variables are initially discretized into, in the same format as in thebreaks
+ibreaks: the number of levels the variables are initially discretised into, in the same format as in thebreaksargument.

 in the data without generating zero-length intervals because the quantiles are not unique.
 If method